ProfessorEugene/rrd-generics-inspector/README.md

 	}

-By inspecting the call stack, the library figures out what the expected return type of any method.
+By inspecting the call stack, the library figures out the expected return type of any method.
 When invoked via `Book book = deserialize("..")`, `myReturnType` will be `Book`; likewise when invoked via `Author author = deserialize("..")`, `myReuturnType` will be `Author`.